James Corbet Burcher is a specialist planning and environmental law barrister.

 Local Plan Examinations

 James advises regularly on the promotion of sites through the local plan process, especially in the context of strategic planning at the City Region level.

 Neighbourhood Plan Examinations

-James is one of the leading junior barristers working in the field of neighbourhood planning.
+James is one of the leading barristers operating in the field of neighbourhood planning.

 In the last five years, he has advised on a total of more than 60 neighbourhood plans at all stages of development.

 He has also appeared for parties at 10 neighbourhood plan hearings (the most of any other member of the Planning Bar) and in several of the judicial review challenges in this field, notably one of the leading Court of Appeal cases: DLA Delivery Ltd v Lewes DC EWCA Civ 58.

 The majority of his work in this field is for housebuilders and land promoters.
 He assists them and their consultants with detailed written representations covering the “basic conditions”, site assessment, strategic environmental assessment and procedure, as well as related public law and local government issues.
 He has however also advised local planning authorities on procedure on several occasions.

 In 2016, he represented Milton Keynes Town Council in the major called-in inquiry concerning a town centre retail development, which raised a number of issues concering Localism.

 Assets of Community Value

-James has appeared in three cases before the First Tier Tribunal (General Regulatory Chamber) and has advised extensively in this area, including securing removal of the designation at the internal review stage.
+James has appeared in three cases before the First Tier Tribunal (General Regulatory Chamber):